Museum of Anthropology

 The Museum of Anthropological Archaeology is an international leader in research and student training.
 Our research collections—which include materials from many parts of the New and Old Worlds—support undergraduate and graduate education, and a portion is displayed in the University of Michigan Museum of Natural History.
 This website contains information about faculty research, the Museum's organization, and selected images from field work and collections.
 And below are some helpful links:

-We strive to support our students and faculty on the front lines of learning and research; to steward our planet, our community, our campus.
-To do this, the Museum of Anthropological Archaeology needs you—because the world needs Victors.
+We strive to support our students and faculty on the front lines of learning and research and to steward our planet, our community, our campus.
+To do this, the Museum of Anthropological Archaeology needs your support.